mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 > ### Keywords
 >
-> File containing a list of possible all keywords used on all cards.
+> File containing a list of possible all keywords used on all cards, using the [Keywords](/data-models/keywords/) Data Model
 >
 > <DownloadNativeSelect fileName='Keywords'/>

 > ### Legacy
 >
-> File containing all [Card (Set)](/data-models/card-set/) cards organized by [Set](/data-models/set/), restricted to sets legal in the Legacy format.
+> File containing all sets using the [Set](/data-models/set/) Data Model which includes all printings and variations of the [Card (Set)](/data-models/card-set/) Data Model, categorized by a Set's [code](/data-models/set/#code) property, restricted to sets legal in the Legacy play format.
 >
 > <DownloadNativeSelect fileName='Legacy'/>

 > ### LegacyAtomic
 >
-> File containing all [Card (Atomic)](/data-models/card-atomic/) cards, restricted to sets legal in the Legacy format.
+> File containing every [Card (Atomic)](/data-models/card-atomic/) card organized by the card's [name](/data-models/card-atomic/#name) property, restricted to card's legal in the Legacy play format.
 >
 > <DownloadNativeSelect fileName='LegacyAtomic'/>